 I have drunk since I was fifteen and few things have given me more pleasure.
 When you work hard all day with your head and know you must work again the next day what else can change your ideas and make them run on a different plane like whisky?

-#59 on The Most Beloved US Veteranssee more on Ernest Hemingway
+#68 on The Best Catholic Authorssee more on Ernest Hemingway

 Former Russian President Boris Yeltsin is definitely the most publicly drunk world leader of the modern era, with stories of his benders making headlines worldwide.
 In 1994, he “snapped” and snatched a baton out of the hand of a conductor of a military orchestra in Berlin and began “conducting” them himself.
 He later wrote that “the weight would lift after a few shot glasses” and “in that sense of lightness, I felt as if I could conduct an orchestra.”
 (We’ve all been there, right?)